GiellaLT

 System setup of your Mac before GiellaLT installation

-You must first prepare the Mac, by first installing XCode:
+You must first prepare the Mac, by installing XCode:

 1. Xcode